Config as Code (opslevel.yml)

 can also track ownership and metadata about repositories.
 The contents of opslevel.yml

-differ depending on if it’s tracking a service or a repository.
+differ depending on if it’s tracking a component or a repository.
 The schema below highlights these differences.

 YAML Specification